Utilize our gap analysis templates to identify and close gaps in your business strategy for optimal growth.

 You could even chart it out and see a clear representation of the current state and the future state

-Step #3: Identify the gaps in your department.
+Step #3: Identify the gaps in your department

 Now that you’ve recognized where your organization is currently and where you want it to be in the future, it’s time to bridge the gap.

 Take a look at the chart above; the “gap” is the gray shaded area, which demonstrates the difference between where you are and where you want to be.
 When identifying gaps in your department, you need to ensure that your goal and your current state exist in the same time period.
 So if your future goal is three years out, you need to extrapolate your current state out for three years to see the appropriate gap.
-For example, if you’re growing at 8% and you want to be growing at 30% a year for three years, you’ll want to consider how much revenue you have currently and how much you’ll have in 3 years at your current pace.
-If you currently have $100 in revenue, you would be at almost $220 with 30% growth in three years, and $126 with 8% growth in the same time period.
-So your gap is $94.

 Some organizations do not project out three years.
 Instead, they may say they wish their soup kitchen was serving 25,000 meals today instead of 10,000 meals.
 Therefore, their gap is 15,000 meals.
+This is a great time to figure out why there is a gap.

 First, be specific about the gap.
 For example, if your revenue per employee is $70,000 less than you planned, why is that?
 Is there some issue with the way you work, with customers, or with your prices?